CatTanker/cnc_map_tool_guide/docs/modern_editors.md

 Originally built by Rampastring for [DTA](https://www.moddb.com/mods/the-dawn-of-the-tiberium-age), the World Altering Editor is an open source map editor designed to replace the original editors and utilize modern hardware.
 The project currently offers a build for both Tiberian Sun and Red Alert 2, including support for mods.

 For requirements and further details on the project, check their [GitHub](https://github.com/CnCNet/WorldAlteringEditor).
 To download it, head to their [GitHub releases page](https://github.com/CnCNet/WorldAlteringEditor/releases).
 If you have any issues or simply wish to discuss the editor, head to their section in the [Mod Haven Discord](https://discord.gg/k4SVuMm).
-Beneath this I have included several
+Beneath this I have included a summary of the editor.

 ### Highly Configurable